vedu-13/Codtech/README.md

-        Task 1:BUILD A TOOL TO MONITOR CHANGES IN FILES BY CALCULATING AND COMPARING HASH VALUES.
+        Task 1:BUILD A TOOL TO MONITOR CHANGES IN FILES BY CALCULATING AND COMPARING HASH VALUES (FILE INTEGRITY CHECKER).

 1.calculate_file_hash(filepath): This function takes a file path as input and calculates its SHA256 hash.
 It reads the file in chunks to efficiently handle large files and returns the hash as a hexadecimal string.